rishabsingh3003/Energy-Meter/README.md

 ## Acknowledgments

-* This projected was developed at National Council for Cement and Building Materials/
+* This projected was developed at National Council for Cement and Building Materials
-* This project was completed under PS-1 of Bits Pilani
+* This project was completed under PS-1 of BITS Pilani